sandipsk01/Complete-JavaScript-Guide/README.md

 # Complete JavaScript Guide

-Welcome to the "Javascript_basics" repository!
+Welcome to the "Complete JavaScript Guide" repository!
 This collection of files is designed to help you understand and practice fundamental concepts in JavaScript.

 ## Table of Contents